PorcoMaster/SexPillar/README.md

 # SexPillar
-SexPillar is a parametric endstop inspired by Unklicky, Sexbolt, &amp; Unklicky_z.
-Crafted in Fusion with clear annotations, it suits metallic plate printers with its magnetic base.
-Adaptable to any magnet, screw, wire, or heat insert.
-Optimized for auto_Z, easing nozzle adjustments.
+SexPillar is an advanced, fully parametric endstop, drawing inspiration from Unklicky, Sexbolt, and Unklicky_z.
+Crafted with meticulous attention to detail in Fusion, the design file encompasses a wide range of possibilities and is annotated with comments to ensure ease of use.
+Tailored specifically for printers with a metallic plate, it incorporates a robust magnet at its base.
+This magnetic feature not only ensures stability but also facilitates precise adjustments along the X and Y axes.
+Moreover, its adaptability shines, as it can accommodate any magnet, screw, wire, and heat insert.
+Primarily, SexPillar is optimized for use with an auto_Z macro, streamlining the calculation of nozzle offsets and babysteps.

 Shield: [![CC BY-NC-SA 4.0][cc-by-nc-sa-shield]][cc-by-nc-sa]